Emergency Management

 This course focuses on providing information about local government planning, infrastructure protection, private sector collaboration and liaison with state resources regarding local and regional disasters or terrorist attacks.
 Emphasis will be placed upon learning how to effectively plan for incident response; as well as coordinate with state and federal agencies.

-This course is designed to help those currently in roles of public responsibility develop a deeper understanding of how to address some newly emerging challenges in homeland security and emergency management, challenges that have been unfolding since 2001 and continue to unfold in 2011 and beyond.
+This course is designed to help those currently in roles of public responsibility develop a deeper understanding of how to address some newly emerging challenges in homeland security and emergency management, challenges that have been unfolding since 9/11 and Hurricane Katrina and in more recent disasters, including Hurricanes Helene and Milton in 2024.
 The course will be of particular interest to those already in practitioner or policymaking roles, while also being of interest to those preparing for such roles.
 Those developing and teaching homeland security and emergency management courses in academia will also find the course of value.

 The objective of this course is to develop a basic understanding of the planning, preparation and implementation of a resource management system to support the logistics needs of a disaster, attack, or major community emergency.

-This course has been designed to increase overall awareness and understanding concerning the implications of 9/11 and Hurricane Katrina.
-The course is designed to introduce those taking the course to a wide array of accompanying issues and concerns relevant to homeland security and emergency management in a post 9/11, post Katrina world.
+This course has been designed to increase overall awareness and understanding concerning the implications of 9/11 and Hurricane Katrina, as well as other recent major disasters, including Hurricanes Helene and Milton.
+The course is designed to introduce those taking the course to a wide array of unmet needs and challenges relevant to homeland security and emergency management in a post 9/11, post Katrina world.

 The Covid-19 pandemic has emerged as a major area of concern nationally and globally.
 There are greatly differing views regarding all aspects of the Covid-19 pandemic.
 There are greatly differing views regarding all aspects of the Covid-19 pandemic.
 There are similarly widely differing approaches to understanding the disease process involving the prevention of the spread of the virus and the progression of the disease.